 Additionally, if employees expect annual raises every year without question, there is little incentive for them to work harder than necessary.
 Pay becomes an entitlement instead of a motivator, and performance stagnates while paychecks increase.

-There is another option: performance-based pay.
-This goal-oriented, variable incentive program motivates our teammates to go above and beyond to better themselves and the organization as a whole.
+Another option is performance-based pay.
+This goal-oriented, variable incentive program motivates our teammates to go above and beyond to better themselves and the organization.

-Performance-based compensation, as the name suggests, matches an employee’s compensation with their degree of performance improvement throughout the year.
-If they go above and beyond to ensure success for their department, they’ll receive a higher level of compensation.
+As the name suggests, performance-based compensation matches an employee’s salary with their degree of performance improvement throughout the year.
+If they go above and beyond to ensure the success of their department, they’ll receive a higher level of compensation.

 Likewise, if employees do only average work and do not meet their goals, they do not receive a raise.
 Again, leaders need to be strict and objective in these performance assessments for this to work.
-Either the employee achieved or they didn’t.
-You can’t payout for average performance or effort without results to show, or the system falls apart.
+Either the employee achieved it or didn’t.
+You can’t pay for average performance or effort without results, or the system falls apart.

 Performance-based pay works best if there is an annual review process.
 During this review, you’ll assess the employee’s performance.
 For example, how did they add value to the business this year?
 Did they increase sales or get more leads?
 Did they find a way to reduce budget expenses significantly?
 Did they take on a leadership role or complete more projects than their peers?

-When done successfully, performance-based pay can motivate employees by making them aware of their role in the company’s success as a whole.
-Rather than waiting for an annual raise, they can take their salaries into their own hands and maximize their compensation by working hard and bringing additional value to the business.
+When implemented successfully, performance-based pay can motivate employees by informing them of their role in the company’s success.
+Rather than waiting for an annual raise, employees can take their salaries into their own hands and maximize their compensation by working hard and adding value to the business.

 The first step towards implementing performance-based pay is to create a minimum and maximum salary rate for each position based on extensive market research.
 Then, when hiring new employees, be very careful to match their starting salary with their experience and performance level.

 Then, when it’s time for an employee performance evaluation, the CEO should decide the monetary amount the employee is eligible to receive.
-If it gets to the point where an employee is reaching the top value of what the job is worth, they will have to earn their increase by doing something beyond the norm.
+If an employee reaches the top value of what the job is worth, they will have to earn their increase by doing something beyond the norm.

-Performance-based pay works better when paid out each quarter or midyear and year-end.
-This helps employees stay on track and lets you keep on top of what goals are achieved throughout the year.
+Performance-based pay works better when paid out each quarter, midyear, and year-end.
+This helps employees stay on track and allows you to monitor goals achieved throughout the year.

 I highly recommend that employees on a performance-based plan be tied to the business’s overall performance.
 You can’t afford to pay bonuses if the company itself doesn’t improve.